And Her Magic Potions

 Caterina wrote down her special potions and they were later placed in a collection of 454 recipes called Gli Experimenti.

-Below you can read some of her health and beauty products.
+Below you can read some of her health and beauty recipes.
 PLEASE NOTE: they are written and described in a style from over 500 years ago!

 1. L'Acqua Celeste - Heavenly Water